Wild Ecosystem Deep Dive15 min read

 The Problem: Why Standard Solutions Fail

-3. Read-only database replica with application-level guards: The agent can query, but only what is explicitly allowed.
+3. Read-only database replica with application-level guards.
+The agent can query, but only what is explicitly allowed.
 Mutations are impossible.
 Access patterns are audited.
 This requires deliberate architecture.

 Most teams choose option 1 because option 2 is unhelpful and option 3 requires substantial engineering effort.
 The wild ecosystem provides that engineering as two composable repositories:

-• wild-rails-safe-introspection-mcp: Safe, read-only inspection of Rails models and records.
+• wild-rails-safe-introspection-mcp: safe, read-only inspection of Rails models and records.
 No write paths.
 No arbitrary code execution.

-• wild-admin-tools-mcp: Gated administrative mutations (retrying jobs, invalidating caches, toggling flags) with two-phase confirmation and audit logging.
+• wild-admin-tools-mcp: gated administrative mutations (retrying jobs, invalidating caches, toggling flags) with two-phase confirmation and audit logging.

 Defense in Depth: Four Enforcement Layers